Livermore, California: Laboratories

 The Livermore area is the home of two US Department of Energy National Laboratories.
 The laboratories are known worldwide, and attract significant attention both for their scientific research and for their major roles in developing the United States nuclear arsenal.

-The Lawrence Livermore National Laboratory (LLNL) is the largest employer in Livermore.
+The Lawrence Livermore National Laboratory (LLNL) is the largest employer in Livermore, as of 2022, employing about 15% of the population.
 LLNL's defining responsibility is to "ensure the safety, security and reliability of the nation’s nuclear deterrent," but it also does a wide variety of other research, including co-discovering livermorium.

-Livermore is also the California site of Sandia National Laboratories, the second largest employer in livermore.
+Livermore is also the California site of Sandia National Laboratories, the second largest employer in Livermore (employing about 3%).
 It also describes itself as being focused on "national security".
 It is managed and operated by a subsidiary of Honeywell International.

 i-GATE

 In 2010, the two National Laboratories, along with other stakeholders, including the University of California, Berkeley, UC Davis, and regional cities, partnered to create the i-GATE (Innovation for Green Advanced Transportation Excellence) National Energy Systems Technology (NEST) Incubator, part of the Central Valley.
 The 15,000 sqft i-GATE NEST campus was created to stimulate large-scale, high-tech business development drawn by the two labs.
 Initial focus of the campus was solar energy, fuel cells, biofuels, LED lighting, and other related technologies. i-GATE shares its facilities with the hackerspace Robot Garden, which provides public access on weekends.